Isaac-Saleh/python-car-park/README.md

 <h3>This is a Tafe Semester 1 Project for IP4RIoT</h3>

-<p>It includes a python program for a smart carpark that utilises
+<p>It includes a python program for a smart carpark that utilises</p>
 <ul>Classes
   <ul>Abstract class Sensor</ul>
   <ul>Carpark Class</ul>